XKOVA/ICTT-USDC-NATIVE-BRIDGE/README.md

 ### Tolerance Setting in teleport-usdc-to-native.js

-The `teleport-usdc-to-native.js` script includes a tolerance setting to account for small discrepancies in balance changes due to floating-point precision and potential minor fees:
+The `teleport-usdc-to-native.js` script includes a tolerance setting to account for small discrepancies in balance changes due to floating-point precision.:

 ```javascript
 const tolerance = 0.01; // 1% test tolerance